Stamfordham

-The village has an Ofsted 'outstanding' rated school (Stamfordham Primary School), a historic Village Hall (originally the school), a public house (Swinburne Arms), an annual fête and car show held on the August bank holiday Monday (Stamfordham Village Fayre), and a number of local social and sports clubs, notably Stamfordham Cricket Club (playing at Grange Park on the southern edge of the village), the first team of which competes in the West Tyne League.
+The village has a ln Ofsted ‘excellent’ rated primary school, a historic Village Hall (originally the school), and a traditional public house (The Swinburne Arms).
+There is an annual fête (Stamfordham Village Fayre) in May, a tractor show in June, motorcycle show in early August, a car show on the August bank holiday Monday (Stamfordham Classic and Sports Car show), a charity Leek Show at the pub in September, and a number of local social and sports clubs and societies, notably Stamfordham Cricket Club (playing at Grange Park on the southern edge of the village), the first team of which competes in the West Tyne League.
 The Grade II-listed Bay Horse Inn closed in November 2014.
 The village is also host to a number of cycling events, including the Cyclone Festival of Cycling and the HSBC UK National Road Race Championships.

 Governance

-Stamfordham was a parish until 1866, on 1 April 1955 the parish was reformed from Cheeseburn Grange, Dalton, Eachwick, Harlow Hill, Hawkwell, Heugh, Nesbitt, and Ouston.
+Stamfordham was a parish until 1866.
+On 1 April 1955 the parish was reformed from Cheeseburn Grange, Dalton, Eachwick, Harlow Hill, Hawkwell, Heugh, Nesbitt, and Ouston.